-In patients with locked-in syndrome, EEG shows normal sleep-wake patterns.
+In patients with locked-in syndrome, electroencephalography (EEG) shows normal sleep-wake patterns.

 Prognosis for patients with locked-in syndrome depends on the cause and the subsequent level of support provided.
 For example, locked-in syndrome due to transient ischemia or a small stroke in the vertebrobasilar artery distribution may resolve completely.
 When the cause (eg, Guillain-Barré syndrome) is partly reversible, recovery can occur over months but is seldom complete.